MostafaMGomaa/fitness-app/docs/ERD:FitnessAPP.md

 ## Storage

-We 'll use a docment database (mongoDB).
+We'll use a relational database (schema follows).

-We 'll host db at mongo atlas.
+Data will be stored on the server on a separate, backed up volume for resilience.
+There will be no replication or sharding of data at this early stage.

 ### Schema